sadjadeb/sadjadeb.github.io/_pages/about.md

 <div class="scrollable">
   <ul>
+    <li>2025/07: I am co-organizing the <a href="https://proactllm.github.io/">ProActLLM workshop</a> at <a href="https://www.cikm2025.org/">CIKM 2025</a> which explores proactive and adaptive behaviors of LLMs.
+Submit your work and be part of the conversation!</li>
     <li>2025/04: I attended the <a href="https://ecir2025.eu/">ECIR 2025</a> conference in Lucca, Italy.</li>
     <li>2025/04: Our paper "Reinforcement Learning for Effective Few-Shot Ranking" got accepted at <a href="https://sigir2025.dei.unipd.it/">SIGIR 2025</a>.</li>
     <li>2025/03: Our paper "Estimating Query Performance Through Rich Contextualized Query Representations" got accepted for oral presentation at the <a href="https://qppworkshop.github.io/">QPP++ workshop</a>.</li>